Shettima: Nigerian Journalists Are Democracy’s Shield Against Authoritarian Threats

 Shettima warned that a nation with a silenced press becomes one where public officers lose their way, and citizens lose their voice.

-He assured the audience that the administration’s approach is not a retreat into control but to create mechanisms for dialogue and ethical reporting within Nigeria’s own cultural context for the media.
+He assured the administration’s approach is not a retreat into control but to create mechanisms for dialogue and ethical reporting within Nigeria’s own cultural context for the media.

-On his part, IPI Nigeria President, Mr Misikilu Mojeed, said the conference serves as a platform for critical reflection on the state of journalism in Nigeria, with a view to enhancing practice and safeguarding the lives of journalists where participants are expected to adopt a call to action centred on media reform.
+On his part, IPI Nigeria President, Mr. Musikilu Mojeed, said the conference serves as a platform for critical reflection on the state of journalism in Nigeria, with a view to enhancing practice and safeguarding the lives of journalists where participants are expected to adopt a call to action centred on media reform.

 He called for collective action by journalists to address challenges confronting their interests, noting that “solidarity is the journalists’ greatest line of defence.”